Skip to content

 Same drug family, different daily friction

-What changes is the route.
-The shot goes under the skin once a week.
-The tablet has to work through the GI tract, which is why the pill comes with more rules and more chances for real life to get in the way.
+The route is what splits them.
+The shot goes under the skin once a week and you're done.
+The tablet has to survive the GI tract on its way in, which is why it comes with more rules — and more chances for an ordinary morning to get in the way.

-That is also why "same molecule" does not mean "same experience."
+Which is the whole reason "same molecule" doesn't mean "same experience."

 FormatActive ingredientRhythmWhat you manage in real life